Digitizing the field service business with next generation technology

 A field service technician will usually have to carry around bulky equipment.
 This can include ruggedized tablets, a body camera and an integrated Bluetooth headset mounted on a harness for hands-free operations.
 To cut down on equipment, progress is being made to integrate smart glass technologies while leveraging Augmented Interactive Reality (AIR) into the working processes of a field service technician.
 Augmented Interactive Reality represents the Atos approach to form an augmented reality space for its users well-stocked with interactive holographic content.
 By connecting these digital holograms with business functionalities (e.g. Unified Collaboration Services, PLM based product documentation, etc.) through distributed IT service deliveries, AIR delivers real business value to the field service technician.

-In 2016, we launched a research program for digital remote field service operations running on smart glass technologies.
+We launched a research program for digital remote field service operations running on smart glass technologies.
 The first solution created from the project involves deep integration with HoloLens, Microsoft’s semitransparent smart glass technology, to provide an immersive augmented interactive reality space for field service technicians.
 This consists of 3D holographic user controls being interlinked with local and cloud-based IT services to establish video-based collaboration sessions with remote experts.
 This next generation technology of DRFS will enable industrial collaboration using only one integrated smart glass device.

 Collaborating with a digital twin